Every life counts... Live well, Live long, Live today

-The Ryan White HIV/AIDS Program, the largest Federal program focused exclusively on HIV/AIDS care, addresses the unmet health needs of persons living with HIV/AIDS (PLWHA) by funding primary health care and support services that enhance access to and retention in care.
-First enacted by Congress in 1990, it has been amended and reauthorized three times: in 1996, 2000, and 2006.
-The most recent reauthorization retitled the legislation as the Ryan White HIV/AIDS Treatment Modernization Act of 2006.
+The Ryan White HIV/AIDS Program, the largest federal program focused exclusively on HIV/AIDS care, addresses the unmet health needs of persons living with HIV/AIDS (PLWHA) by funding primary health care and support services that enhance access to and retention in care.

-Like many health problems, HIV/AIDS disproportionately strikes people in poverty, racial/ethnic populations, and others who are underserved by healthcare and prevention systems.
+Like many health problems, HIV/AIDS disproportionately affects people in poverty, racial/ethnic minorities, and others who are underserved by healthcare and prevention systems.
 HIV/AIDS often leads to poverty due to costly healthcare or an inability to work that is often accompanied by a loss of employer-related health insurance.
 Ryan White-funded programs are the "payer of last resort."
 They fill gaps in care not covered by other resources.
-Most likely users of Ryan White services include people with no other source of healthcare and those with Medicaid or private insurance whose care needs are not being fully met.